anoma/juvix/docs/README.md

 \\[1em]
 \Delta &\EQ () \Or (x : A)\,\Delta& \text{ telescopes} -->

-**Judgements** The core language in MiniJuvix is bidirectional syntax-based, meaning that a *judgement* in the theory contains a term that is either checkable or inferable term.
-A type judgment consists of a *context*, a *term*, the term quantity required, a *mode* that could be *checking* or *inferring* (respectively the red and blue arrows below), and finally, a *type*.
+**Judgements** The core language in MiniJuvix is bidirectional syntax-directed, meaning that a *judgement* in the theory contains a term that is either *checkable* or *inferable*.
+A type judgement consists of a *context*, a *term* --the term quantity required--, a *judgement mode*, and a *type*.
+Precisely, the judgement mode is either *checking* or *inferring*, as illustrated in the rules below, respectively, using a red and blue arrow.

 $$
 \begin{gathered}